NAC Scholarship Application Information - January 2026

 - A one-to-two-page, double spaced, application statement.

 - A minimum of two letters of support are required per applicant—one letter from faculty or administration at the applicant’s university and one from a NAC member (cannot be the same person).
-Note: No letters of support will be accepted from the NAC Scholarship Committee members.
+Note: The letter from the applicant’s university must confirm that the applicant meets the scholarship eligibility criteria AND no letters of support will be accepted from the NAC Scholarship Committee members..

 - Unofficial transcript(s) with grades for courses completed, cumulative GPA and courses enrolled in current semester.
 MS students should upload a copy of their undergraduate transcript and graduate transcript (to date).

-- Applicants will be evaluated by the committee after the application period ends, and finalists will be interviewed, if necessary, by the Scholarship Committee.
+- Applicants will be evaluated by the committee after the application period ends, and finalists will be required to submit a 2-minute recorded response to a prompt from the Scholarship Committee.
+Awards will be announced in early May.

-- Scholarship recipients will be invited to attend the 26th Anniversary NAC Annual Meeting on October 30-November 1, 2025, in Colorado Springs, CO.
-NAC will cover registration for this event and work with the recipients, their universities and others to identify sources of funding to cover travel expenses to attend the meeting.
-Attendance at the Annual Meeting is not a requirement to be awarded this scholarship.
+- Scholarship recipients will be invited to attend the NAC Annual Meeting from September 25-27 in Nashville, TN.
+NAC will cover registration for this event and work with the recipients, their universities and others to identify sources of funding to cover travel expenses to attend.
+Attendance at the Annual Meeting is not required.

 Eligibility for Consideration: